- Offshoring has garnered a reputation as being low cost, high volume and poor quality.

-The promise of today’s tech and connectivity
+The promise of today’s

 Technology and connectivity are not the same as they were even a few years ago and in a time where agile and new ways of work are taking over, it’s time for a fresh take on the concept.